-Contact Jeff Robson at 269-783-2967 or jrobson01@swmich.edu or Kyle Schrock at 269-783-2123 or kschrock@swmich.edu.
+Contact Jeff Robson at 269-783-2967 or irobson01@swmich.edu or Kyle Schrock at 269-783-2123 or kschrock@swmich.edu.

 To earn this degree, students must have an overall GPA of 2.0 or higher, complete a minimum of 60 credit hours, and fulfill the course requirements of the program listed below.
-Students are permitted to complete a higher-level math course than shown below.
 Each general education course, prerequisite course, internship, and capstone course must be completed with a final grade of C or better.

 Students pursuing an Associate in Applied Science in Automotive Technology may complete select courses for this program online.
-Courses within this program may also be offered on-site at our Dowagiac or Niles Campus.
+Courses within this program may also be offered on-site at our Dowagiac or Niles campus.

+Course ID Course Credits

+ENGL 103 or Freshman English 2 (or with 3 to 4

+ENGL 103W workshop) credits

+SPEE 102 or Fundamentals of Public

-Course ID Course Credits ENGL 103 or ENGL 103W Freshman English 2 (or with workshop) 3 to 4 credits SPEE 102 or SPEE 104 Fundamentals of Public Speaking or Intro to Human Communication 3 credits
+SPEE 102 01 SPEE 104 Speaking or Intro to Human 3 credits

+SPEE 104 Communication